getify/You-Dont-Know-JS/types-grammar/ch1.md

 JS provides a number of capabilities for helping treat the two nullish values as indistinguishable.

-For example, the `==` (coercive-equality comparision) operator specifically treats `null` and `undefined` as coercively equal to each other, but to no other values in the language.
+For example, the `==` (coercive-equality comparison) operator specifically treats `null` and `undefined` as coercively equal to each other, but to no other values in the language.
 As such, a `.. == null` check is safe to perform if you want to check if a value is specifically either `null` or `undefined`:

 ```js
 if (greeting == null) {